 Treasury select committee chair Andrew Tyrie has raised concerns that the advice gap resulting from the RDR poses a risk of consumer detriment.

-Speaking at the Apfa annual dinner in London last night, Tyrie said there is “now a risk, possibly a considerable risk, of consumer detriment” as a result of the “marked” reduction in adviser numbers and the number of providers which have left the advice market since the RDR.
+Speaking at the Apfa annual dinner in London last week, Tyrie said there is “now a risk, possibly a considerable risk, of consumer detriment” as a result of the “marked” reduction in adviser numbers and the number of providers which have left the advice market since the RDR.

 But Tyrie said: “Should the TSC restart the investigation?
 Not now.